So-called ‘secure networks’ no longer work

 Zero Trust & Passwordless Authentication FAQ

-We dedicated a big part of our presentation to answer the most common questions that we receive from our customers.
+We dedicated a big part of our presentation to answering the most common questions that we receive from our customers.
 The video below will take you straight to the part where we answer the questions listed below:

 - What distinguishes Secfense’s approach to strong authentication from other methods of implementing additional security?